 Default Roles - These are pre-made roles that come with every workspace and are based on industry needs.
 These roles may be modified or deleted by an Administrator on the workspace to meet your specific needs.
 These roles include: Uploader - An uploader can view and create new assets; Asset Manager - An asset manager can create, view, edit, delete and share assets internally; Internal Collaborator - An internal collaborator can view, edit and share assets internally; Public Collaborator - A public collaborator can create, view, edit, download, and share assets.

 Creating Custom Roles

 To create a custom role, go to Administration > Roles > Add Role.

 You will then be able to create unique roles.
 Every account comes preloaded with 5 default roles based on common usage paths we have seen.
 However, you are free to create your own.

 When you wish to delete a role in Shift, go to the Roles tab in Administration, and on the role you wish to delete, click the three dots.
 This will open a drop down menu where you can choose "Delete Role."

 When you click "Delete Role," you will be prompted with an additional question asking if you are sure you want to delete the role.
 Click "OK" and you will be brought to the Delete Role Modal.
 Here, you can assign a different role to users with the role you wish to delete.

 How to Add Users

-Only Project Owners and Administrators can add users to the workspace or grant roles.
+Only Project Owners and Administrators can add users to the workspace or assign them roles.

-To add users, select the project you want to add users to, hit the person-plus (+) icon in the upper right, and add your users by entering their email addresses and assigning their roles.
+To add users, select the project where you want to add users.
+In the left column of the Team tab, you can enter users' email addresses and assign them roles.